top of page

 Community Firewood Program: The firewood program will be expanded to provide 200 cords per year of dry firewood to the community, while offering affordable firewood to low-income, senior, and disabled residents.
 Click here to learn more about the Community Firewood Program.

-Chimney Sweeps and Wood Sheds: Oakridge Air has a limited-term resource of providing free chimney sweep vouchers to community members.
-Oakridge Air is also partnering with Oakridge School District to construct and deliver wood sheds to community members.
+Wood Sheds: Oakridge Air has partnered with Oakridge School District to construct and deliver wood sheds to community members.
 Oakridge Air provides lumber and materials for wood shed construction, and students build the sheds as a component of their wood shop curriculum.
+Click here to learn more about woodsheds.

 Code Enforcement: The Oakridge Police Department hired a designated code enforcement officer with project funding.
 Officers are using an education-focused approach to improve burning practices and help direct people to available resources.